Real estate appraisal: New Zealand

 Real estate valuation in New Zealand is regulated by the New Zealand Institute of Valuers ('NZIV') and the Valuers Registration Board of New Zealand ('VRB'), both of which are statutory bodies established under the Valuers Act 1948 (NZ).
-The NZIV remains the statutory professional body for valuers in New Zealand, with perpetual succession under the Act (which is under review as at 2015).
-The NZIV can make Rules as lower level legislation and has a Code of Ethics.
+The NZIV remains the statutory professional body for valuers in New Zealand, with perpetual succession under the Act.
+The NZIV can make Rules as lower level legislation and has a Code of Ethics (reviewed in 2023).
 The NZIV Rules were last changed in 2012 and remain current.
 The VRB has jurisdiction in relation to serious matters affecting the registration of a valuer including discipline where a valuer has acted in such a way as to meet the threshold.
 The Valuers Act 1948 sets the threshold under s31 as matters where a valuer could be struck off the register of valuers.
 The NZIV has power for discipline for relatively more minor matters.
 The NZIV governs NZIV members and has power to discipline members and fine them up to $500, admonish members or terminate their membership.
 The designations "Registered Valuer" and "Public Valuer" are legally protected under the legislation, being reserved for Valuers Registered under the Act.
 The NZIV, under the Act, can admit non-valuer members (such as non-valuer land economists).

 There are also voluntary professional bodies for real estate valuation such as the Royal Institute of Chartered Surveyors (RICS) and the Property Institute of New Zealand (PINZ).
 Both of these bodies have a wider membership, beyond real estate valuers.
-PINZ has over 2,500 members in New Zealand and overseas (such as ex-pats in the UK, Asia and Australia).
+PINZ has around 1,700 members in New Zealand and overseas (such as ex-pats in the UK, Asia and Australia).
 PINZ has a service level agreement with the NZIV, whereby PINZ contracts to perform tasks for the statutory professional body, NZIV.
 PINZ was formed in 2000 to act as the voice of the property professions.
 There have been 'political divisions' within the valuation profession in New Zealand, expressed at AGMs and through 'proxy wars' over the last 20 years or so.
 Many valuers are supportive of amalgamation of the NZIV functions under the multi-disciplinary voluntary body PINZ, whilst many others wish to retain a separate statutory professional body for valuers (the NZIV).
 There are various reasons in the debate and the governing legislation is under review and amendments or repeal is being considered.
 At present, the Act remains in force and the NZIV is legally a distinct body with statutory functions, powers and duties.